Countess Dracula: Production

 The original music score was composed by Harry Robertson.
-The movie was part financed by Rank.
+The movie was partly financed by Rank.

 Release

 The film opened at the New Victoria cinema in London on 31 January 1971 before going on general release in the UK on 14 February.
 It opened October 1972 in the United States.
 It was released on a double bill with Vampire Circus (1972) at the Forum Theater at Broadway and 47th Street in New York City and also played in neighborhood and regional theaters.

 Critical reception

 In The Hammer Story: The Authorised History of Hammer Films, Barnes and Hearne wrote that the film's "distinctly anemic blood-lettings fail to lift a rather tiresome tale of court intrigue."

 New York Times film critic Howard Thompson considered it "better than most [horror movies] in a sea of trashy competition", and called Peter Sasdy's direction "smooth and pointed" with "crisp, cutting edge" dialogue, until the last act of the film where "it runs out of gas, along with the desperate old woman [Countess Elizabeth]."

 David Pirie of The Monthly Film Bulletin called the acting "extremely poor," but found that the film "frequently takes on a nightmare quality" and that Pitt "brings to the part a very potent aura of physical corruption that is especially effective in the transformation sequences."

+Filmink argued the film was "not as fun a movie as The Vampire Lovers (it lacks energy and needed to be trashier) but Pitt is superb."

 In The Radio Times Guide to Films Adrian Turner gave the film 3/5 stars, writing: "Ingrid Pitt, the first lady of British horror movies, excels in this colourful hokum based on the legend of notorious Hungarian countess Elizabeth Bathory.
 The film atones for its lack of horror with a brittle atmosphere of decay."

 Leslie Halliwell wrote "Risibly sub-Freudian addition to a grotesque Hammer gallery of monsters, indistinguishable from the othes, once it gets going."